sevenfour/SearchForm/README.md

 # Search Form App

-> Minimalistic and a11y search form on MEC api
+> Minimalistic and a11y search form

-This repository contains the Search Form app connected to the MEC search API.
+This repository contains the Search Form app connected to the provided through env variables search API
+(currently the data mapper configured for Google search API response).
 It builds into a deployable bundle.

 ## Usage